rebeccanyachieo/soc-analyst-labs/README.md

 Analyzed Shodan data for internet-exposed port 104 hosts using Python, pandas, Jupyter, and matplotlib.
 Explored geographic and organizational patterns while separating internet exposure from evidence of vulnerability.

+### Windows Security Monitoring Lab

+Generated and investigated Windows security events using Sysmon and Splunk, including failed logons and account activity.